rweekly/rweekly.org/draft.md

 + [Field Guide to the R Ecosystem](http://fg2re.sellorm.com/)

 + [ An R/`rtweet` edition of Matthew A. Russell's Python Twitter Recipes Book ](https://github.com/hrbrmstr/21-recipes)

++ [Webservices ToDo List](https://github.com/ropensci/webservices/wiki/ToDo): This page contains a to-do list of web APIs, services, and data sources that have not yet been wrangled into R packages or drafts under development that are not yet ready for inclusion in the Task View.

 ###  Tutorials